|Diagnostic Trade Integration Study (DTIS)||2006|

 With EIF support, the Maldives has adopted a consistent policy approach for economic diversification, improving the ease of doing business and promoting investment and trade facilitation.
 As a service-based economy, the country has undergone substantive reforms, with new legislation, regulations and frameworks enabling foreign direct investment with the goal of promoting economic and social development.

-The goal of the project is to increase exports by strengthening institutional capacities to formulate and implement national trade strategies and policies.
+EIF is working to increase the country's exports by strengthening institutional capacities to formulate and implement national trade strategies and policies.
 As a result of these trade strategies, Maldives will be able to realize poverty reduction, inclusive growth and sustainable development.

 - To support regional integration, the EIF National Implementation Unit (NIU) is providing technical assistance to facilitate and launch the Free Trade Agreement (FTA) with China and providing information to public and private stakeholders and negotiation teams to prepare Maldives’ position papers for the negotiation rounds.
 This bilateral cooperation has paved the way for financing mobilization for key strategic projects, including the Malé Airport and the Hulhulé-Malé Bridge.